JoeFu/alportal-document/docs/front-end/components-ui-user.md

 The following is a visual of this component at work.
 ![`InlineOfferingComponent`](../imgs/frontend/components/ui/offerings/InlineOfferingComponent.png)
 ### InlineOfferingOutcome
+This component renders the inline offering outcome under an offering.

 This component can be used as follows: